Things to Know When Choosing Servers for Business

 For example, if you use Office 365 or Microsoft Teams in your business for email communications and internal communications, that is an example of a software server over the Internet.
 If you use Windows File Server, it is also a software server, but it only goes through your local area network and not the Internet.
 In either case, whoever is sending and receiving messages are the client.

 What is the role of the server?

-You can think of a software server as a waiter in the restaurant.
+You can think of a software server as a waiter in a restaurant.
 The guest asks for a steak, the waiter processes the order by giving it to the kitchen, and the kitchen sends the steak to the guest via the waiter.
-The waiter has access to both the guest and kitchen and manages the flow of information to ensure a smooth transaction.
+The waiter has access to both the guest and the kitchen and manages the flow of information to ensure a smooth transaction.
 In most cases, the waiter also manages the information flow between the guest and the cashier.

 Servers do the same thing.
 They can be set up to perform a single function (dedicated servers), e.g. process emails, or multiple ones (shared servers), e.g. host one or more websites and send/receive emails.

 Servers are usually always on because shutting them down will halt all transactions between clients, and that can be a big problem for the users.
 This is also the reason for having redundant servers in case one fails or shuts down for some reason.

 What are the types of servers?

 The funny thing is a few years ago I did set up a network server for a friend who had a small business.
 He had about 5 computers, and one was really old and slow, so I decided to use the hard disk for storage and file-sharing!
 Knowing what I know now, this is not recommended!

 Back then, though, I thought I was the bee’s knees.
 I don’t remember how I did it, but I know I didn’t use any third-party software such as FreeNAS because it didn’t exist, but you can certainly repurpose an old computer as network-attached storage (NAS) using that now.
 Just remember that anything you put in there could be gone in an instant without a proper backup system.
 Those are the breaks.